This page may contain affiliate links. Learn More.

 How to grow corn in containers

-Corn can be grown in a pot, but as I said, it’s wind-pollinated so you’ll have to pollinate by hand.
+Corn can be grown in a pot or other small spaces, but as I said, it’s wind-pollinated so you’ll have to pollinate by hand.
 Many crops can be hand pollinated in different ways.

 For corn, when you see the tops of the corn stalk putting off a powdery substance, you’ll take one of the sprigs on the very top and brush it on the tassels on the top of each ear of corn.
 It’s kind of like painting with a paint brush, but you won’t really be able to see the paint well.
 Do that once a day and you should get decent pollination.